Note:

 The suitability analysis workflow identifies sites that meet criteria you define.
 Criteria includes variables from the data browser, such as population density, household income, or average annual daily traffic.
 Each variable can be standardized and weighted.
 You can also add your own data or set up custom data to use different geographic boundaries or custom suitability criteria.
 As a result of the suitability analysis, each site is scored, and the results are shown in the Results pane and a map layer.
-The site ranking score is represented as a color-coded symbols on the map.
+The site ranking score is represented as color-coded symbols on the map.

 Example

-A small business owner of laundry facilities is interested in expanding into new markets.
+A small-business owner of laundry facilities is interested in expanding into new markets.
 The business owner has analyzed what factors have contributed to a successful facility, such as parking spots, areas with a high percentage of renter-occupied housing, and areas with relatively high population density.
-The business owner uses these criteria to perform a suitability analysis analyzing block groups in Dane County, Wisconsin.
+The business owner uses these criteria to perform a suitability analysis of block groups in Dane County, Wisconsin.
 The sites' suitability scores are returned in two places: color-coding of the block groups on the map and in the Results pane.

 Note: